 If you have gone through this process and the Adoption Authority has refused you access to the information relating to your case, you can make an application to the High Court for a judicial review of the Authority's decision.
 However, this is an expensive process.

-You can download tracing guides for adopted people and birth parents/family on Adoption Rights Alliance's website.
+You can also download tracing guides for adopted people from the Adoption Rights Alliance website.